Blog, Random Places We Go (Photos)

 There is something about the telling of a story that captures our imagination.

-Maybe it is the anticipation of discovering the plot and then feeling the excitement of watching it unfold.
-Or maybe it is the landscapes, culture, and time frame in which the story takes place allowing us to enter into these places just for a moment.
-Yet above all else, it seems to me that the characters themselves arrest us the most.
+It could be the anticipation of discovering the plot and then feeling the excitement of watching it unfold.
+Or maybe the landscapes, culture, and time frame in which the story takes place allow us to enter these places just for a moment.
+Yet, above all else, it seems the characters themselves arrest us the most.
 Their personalities.
 Their virtues.
 Their vices.
 Their achievements and their failures.
-We love the characters because deep down we know that we are taking part in our own stories.
-Therefore we imagine ourselves within their roles because maybe we need to escape our own, or validate our own, or help us in our own.
-Whatever the reasons might be, we know that our stories are our own.
+We love the characters because, deep down, we know that we are taking part in our own stories.
+Therefore, we imagine ourselves within their roles because maybe we need to escape, validate, or help ourselves in our own.
+Whatever the reasons, we know that our stories are our own.
 They are personal, made only for us.

 I just returned from visiting Paris for the second time.
-And although it is going to take some time to fully unpack my experiences, this much I do know, I have fallen deeper in love with the city upon on my return.
+Although it will take some time to unpack my experiences, I know this much fully: I have fallen deeper in love with the city upon my return.
 It is a city of culture.
 It is a city of deep history.
 It is a city of faith.
 It is a city where love is found in the air.
-It is a city filled with millions of stories from past and present within the great story of the city itself.
+It is a city filled with millions of stories from past and present within the extraordinary story of the city itself.
 And still, it awaits confidently to help write more stories in the future to whomever will visit next.

-The cafés are filled with people who engage one another in dialogue…helping each other develop their stories.
+The cafés are filled with people engaging in dialogue…helping each other develop their stories.

-The buildings and landscapes of the city house some of history’s greatest stories that have helped shape the world as we know it.
+The city’s buildings and landscapes house some of history’s greatest stories, which have helped shape the world as we know it.

 The museums attempt to articulate the stories of the past, looking no further than the Louvre.
 This architectural beauty is filled with artifacts, paintings, and sculptures of man’s attempt to express their own story or that of someone else’s.